 An article by P. Lewi, submitted to the Journal R&D Management, describing the concept of research organization of Dr. Paul Janssen, founder of Janssen Pharmaceutica.
 The concept comprises organization around competent people and continuous critical questions.

-- Statistical Thinking and Smart Experimental Design (powerpoint)
+- Statistical Thinking and Smart Experimental Design (presentation as pdf)

 A one day workshop taught at the Flemish Institute for Biotechnology on how statistical thinking permeates the process of biomedical research.